 - 1/4 cup finely chopped fresh parsley

-- 1/2 tsp kosher salt (or more to taste unless breadcrumbs or chicken have salt in them)
+- 1/2 teaspoon kosher salt (or more to taste unless breadcrumbs or chicken have salt in them)

 - 1/4 cup ketchup

-- 1 1/2 tbsp good quality Balsamic Vinegar
+- 1 1/2 tablespoon good quality Balsamic Vinegar

 - PREPARE VEGETABLE FILLING: Cut onion and carrots in 2 inch pieces.
 Place in food processor along with spinach and garlic.
 Process on high for a minute until finely minced.
-Alternatively, chop all vegetables finely.
+Alternatively, chop all vegetables finely by hand.
 Heat oil in medium pan.
-Add vegetables and saute on medium high for 5 minutes, stirring occasionally, until tender and all liquid has evaporated.
+Add vegetables and sauté on medium-high heat for 5 minutes, stirring occasionally, until tender and all liquid has evaporated.
 Set aside.

-- PREPARE BREADCRUMB AND SEASONING MIXTURE: In a large bowl, mix breadcrumbs and milk together.
+- PREPARE BREADCRUMB AND SEASONING MIXTURE: In a large mixing bowl, mix bread crumbs and milk together.
 Let sit for a few minutes.
 Stir in remaining breadcrumb-seasoning mixture ingredients.
 Mixture will be pasty.

-- MAKE CHICKEN MEATLOAF: Add ground chicken and vegetable mixture to bowl.
-Using a clean hand formed into a 'claw', use a twisting motion to lightly mix chicken, vegetable and breadcrumb mixture together just until combined (don't over mix).
-Place mixture on pan and form it into a loaf shape approximately 10-12 x 5 inches and about 2 inches high.
+- MAKE CHICKEN MEATLOAF: Add vegetable and ground chicken meat mixture to bowl.
+Using clean hands formed into 'claws', use a twisting motion to lightly mix chicken, vegetable and breadcrumb mixture together just until combined (don't over mix).
+Place mixture on baking sheet and form it into a loaf shape approximately 10-12 X 5 inches (25-30 X 12 cm) and about 2 inches/5cm high.
+Loaf will be quite wet and sticky.

-- BAKE: Mix together ketchup and balsamic vinegar in a small bowl.
+- BAKE: Combine ketchup and balsamic vinegar in a small bowl.
+Note 3.
 Brush glaze on top and sides of loaf.
 Bake for 30 minutes.
 Instant thermometer should read 160F.
 Let sit for 5-7 minutes to keep juices in and for easier slicing.
 Slice and serve.

-- Which kind of chicken to use: I used ground dark chicken meat, but a blend of white and dark or even all white would work too.
-If you do decide to use the lower fat white meat, add another teaspoon or two of oil when you are sauteing the vegetables to help avoid a dry meatloaf.
+- Options for ground chicken: ground dark chicken meat, a blend of white and dark chicken meat, all white meat or ground turkey.
+If you all white meat which doesn’t have as much fat, I suggest adding another teaspoon or two of oil when you are sautéing the vegetables to help avoid a dry meatloaf.

-- To store: Cover leftovers will with foil or plastic wrap and keep in fridge for up to 3 days.
+- To store cooked chicken meatloaf: Cover leftovers with foil or a layer of plastic wrap and keep in fridge for up to 3 days.

 - To freeze raw: Prepare loaf.
-Wrap raw loaf in foil and then in ziploc bag.
+Wrap the ground chicken mixture in foil and then in freezer bag.
 Freeze up to 6 months.
 Thaw in fridge the night before baking.

-- To freeze cooked: Cool loaf, then wrap well in foil and ziploc bag.
+- To freeze cooked meatloaf: Cool loaf, then wrap well in foil and freezer bag.
 Freeze for up to 3 months.
 Thaw in fridge.

-- To reheat cooked loaf: Set oven for 300F, place thawed loaf in shallow pan with a couple tablespoons broth or water (to keep it moist), cover pan tightly with foil and warm for 20-30 minutes.
+- To reheat cooked loaf: Set oven for 300F/149C, place thawed loaf in shallow baking dish with a couple tablespoons broth or water (to keep it moist), cover pan tightly with foil and warm for 20-30 minutes.